abdul4rehman215/Human-Risk-and-Security-Culture-Leadership-Program/lab15-metrics-for-measuring-security-culture/README.md

 # 🧪 Lab 15: Metrics for Measuring Security Culture

 ## 🎯 Objectives
-By the end of this lab, you will be able to:
+By the end of this lab, I was able to:
 - Design and implement a security culture measurement framework
 - Collect and analyze security awareness metrics using Python
 - Create interactive visualizations with D3.js for culture data